 Q. How do I find out about research opportunities?

-A. There are lots of resources, but the Undergraduate Research website is a good place to start.
+A. There are lots of resources, but the Office of Undergraduate Research is a good place to start.
 Some professors may announce opportunities in class, or you can speak to them directly about projects where student research assistance might be needed.
 You can also join student organizations such as the Cornell Undergraduate Research Board to see what students are working on with faculty.

 Q. What if I have my own project in mind?

 A. The first step is to develop familiarity with your field of interest, then take classes that relate to the project you’re thinking about.
 This will introduce you to professors who share a similar passion.
 You can also attend lectures on campus and speak with faculty members.